Arthur de Gobineau: Criticism of Gobineau's Persian work

 French archeologist Paul-Émile Botta published a scathing review of Traité des écritures cunéiformes in the Journal asiatique.
 He wrote the cuneiform texts at the Dur-Sharrukin were Akkadian, that Gobineau did not know what he was talking about, and the only reason he had even written the review was to prove that he had wasted his time reading the book.
-As Gobineau insistently pressed his thesis, the leading French Orientalist, Julius von Mohl of the Société asiatique, was forced to intervene in the dispute to argue that Gobineau's theories, which were to a large extent based on numerology and other mystical theories, lacked "scientific rigor", and the most favorable thing he could say was that he admired the "artistry" of Gobineau's thesis.
+As Gobineau insistently pressed his thesis, the leading Orientalist in France, Julius von Mohl of the Société Asiatique, was forced to intervene in the dispute to argue that Gobineau's theories lacked "scientific rigor" while he admired the "artistry" of Gobineau's thesis.

-Continuing his Persian obsession, Gobineau published Histoire des Perses ("History of the Persians") in 1869.
+Continuing his interest in Persia, Gobineau published Histoire des Perses ("History of the Persians") in 1869.
 In it he did not attempt to distinguish between Persian history and legends treating the Shahnameh and the Kush Nama (a 12th-century poem presenting a legendary story of two Chinese emperors) as factual, reliable accounts of Persia's ancient history.
 As such, Gobineau began his history by presenting the Persians as Aryans who arrived in Persia from Central Asia and conquered the race of giants known to them as the Diws.
 Gobineau also added his own racial theories to the Histoire des Perses, explaining how Cyrus the Great had planned the migration of the Aryans into Europe making him responsible for the "grandeur" of medieval Europe.
 For Gobineau, Cyrus the Great was the greatest leader in history, writing: "Whatever we ourselves are, as Frenchmen, Englishmen, Germans, Europeans of the nineteenth century, it is to Cyrus that we owe it", going on to call Cyrus as "the greatest of the great men in all human history".

 Minister to Greece

 In 1864, Gobineau became the French minister to Greece.
 During his time in Athens, which with Tehran were the only cities he was stationed in that he liked, he spent his time writing poetry and learning about sculpture when not traveling with Ernest Renan in the Greek countryside in search of ruins.
 Gobineau seduced two sisters in Athens, Zoé and Marika Dragoumis, who became his mistresses; Zoé remained a lifelong correspondent.
-However great his enthusiasm for ancient Greece, Gobineau was less than complimentary about modern Greece.
-He wrote that due to miscegenation the Greek people had lost the Aryan blood responsible for "the glory that was Greece".
-Now the Greeks had a mixture of Arab, Bulgarian, Turkish, Serbian and Albanian blood.